 Feeling worried is a very natural instinct and it can sometimes help to keep us safe.
 In school, there are many adults that we can talk to.
-All adults in school are here to keep you safe; teachers, dinner ladies and office staff.
-Remember that Miss Taina, our school Counsellor, is here every Monday and she is also here to help.
-You can drop a note in the box for her to read in the Clifton Hall but remember she is only here on a Monday so if you or anyone you know is in danger tell an adult in school straight away.
+All adults in school are here to keep you safe including teachers, dinner ladies and office staff.
+Remember that Miss Louise, our school Counsellor, is here every week and she is also here to help you.
+You can drop a note in one of the box for her to read in but remember she is only here on a Wednesday so if you or anyone you know is in danger tell an adult in school straight away.

 What should I do if I am worried about members of my family?

 There are adults who are trained to help parents, carers and family members too.
 If there is anything upsetting you or your family outside of school you can talk to Miss Emma or Miss Corrigan.
 Sometimes adults need help just as much as children do, remember to tell them they can get help at school too.